rajeshkasaniya/Stock_News_Alert/README.md

 To make this project, we firstly make a necessary parameters file.
 In which we have our company name, company symbol, Interval, price difference api related private information.
 Then we make two files, one for Intraday and one for daily.
+(For security, I hide api key's and mobile numbers by xxxx.)

 In our Intraday and daily files,
 1. we first import required module and then specify required stock parameters.